Instabug/Instabug-Cordova/README.md

 ### Prerequisites

-- Starting from Instabug-Cordova v9 we require the compileSdkVersion on Android to be set to minimum of 29.
+- Starting from Instabug-Cordova v9, we require the `compileSdkVersion` on Android to be set to a minimum of `29`.

 ### Installation